Still from the James Bond film Skyfall,

 People who are looking for stock footage don’t use Google.
 They go straight to the stock footage agencies.
 If you work at it, you may make $50- $100/month when you start out.
 If you are a consistent producer and keep at it for a few years you might make $300 – $500/month.
 Julian says his best year ever, he made over $5000.
 He has over 1700 clips in various galleries.

-Julian has created “The Ultimate Guide To Making Money with Stock Footage” which is available for sale at his web site.
+Julian has created “The Ultimate Guide To Making Money with Stock Footage” for sale at his web site.
 As Julian says, “Don’t get into the Stock Footage business just for the money.”

 How To Sell